ajay-gandhi/autorotate/README.md

 ## Usage

+Make sure you have OpenCV installed.
 Run `main.py` on the image you want to rotate.
 Use the `help`/`h` flag for all the command line options.
 There's a sample image in the repo called `test.jpg`.

 ```bash
 python main.py test.jpg
 ```

-## Todo

-* Add requirements file

 ## References